HELP

 05Status, archive, and the financial roll-up

 Status.
-Active (default) / On Hold (paused but not archived) / Completed / Archived.
+Active (default) / On Hold (paused but not archived) / Completed / Cancelled.

-Archive to hide a completed project from the default list.
-Toggle “Show Archived” on the list page to bring them back.
+Archive is separate from status.
+Use it to hide a project from the default list, then toggle “Show Archived” on the list page to bring archived projects back.

 Financial roll-up.
 As you bid, invoice, and collect, the Overview tab numbers update automatically.
 No manual recalculation.
 The same numbers feed Analytics → P&L → Project P&L for cross-project comparisons.